 First, look up how your device secures Direct and what you can do to make it safer.
 There are two different types of Wi-Fi Direct connections: Temporary and persistent.
 Persistent connections store connection data on the devices so they can connect back again automatically whenever necessary.
 These persistent connections are less safe and easier to access, so they should be strictly limited to things like at-home printer use — and only when necessary.
 Temporary connections cannot reconnect on their own, and they need the same steps (PINs, logins, etc.) every time, making them more secure.
 As time has gone on, more advanced Direct services use rotating PINs to help prevent common attack methods.

-In general, try to stick with newer, safer Wi-Fi Direct connections, and avoid connecting to a device in a public area, even if it’s with a friend.
-Staying current on mobile hacking vulnerabilities is also important.
+It’s best to use only newer Wi-Fi Direct connections because they tend to have more safety features.
+You should also refrain from using your connection in a public location.
+As technology improves, so do the skills of hackers who are trying to access your vulnerabilities.
 This recent bug in Linux devices, for example, allows hackers to easily access mobile devices over Wi-Fi Direct if their Wi-Fi capabilities are turned on — and sometimes that’s all it takes.